nextflow-io/nextflow/docs/operator.md

   - `width`: Define the length of a single line when the `sequence` field is used, after that the sequence data continues on a new line.

 `size`
-: Defines the size in memory units of the expected chunks eg. `1.MB`.
+: Defines the size in memory units of the expected chunks e.g. `1.MB`.

 :::{tip}
 You can also use `countFasta` to count the number of entries in the FASTA file(s).